gaskyk/gaskyk.github.io/_posts/2023-05-02-applying-for-accreditation-as-an-advanced-data-science-professional.md

 - Can provide at least two years' experience of continuing professional development (CPD)
 - Can meet the requirements below.

-There are five skill areas listed in the standards, and to gain accreditation, deep skills must be demonstrated in three (including E) and general skills demonstrated in the other two.
+There are five skill areas listed in the standards, and to gain accreditation, deep skills must be demonstrated in three (including Evaluation and Reflection) and general skills demonstrated in the other two.
 Definitions of "deep" and "general" skills are provided.
 The five skill areas are:

-A. Data privacy and stewardship
+1. Data privacy and stewardship
-    1. Ensuring the protection of personal and sensitive data
+    - Ensuring the protection of personal and sensitive data
-    2. Managing sensitive data
+    - Managing sensitive data
-    3. Data stewardship and standards
+    - Data stewardship and standards
-B. Definition, acquisition, engineering, architecture, storage and curation
+2. Definition, acquisition, engineering, architecture, storage and curation
-    1. Data collection and management
+    - Data collection and management
-    2. Data engineering
+    - Data engineering
-    3. Deployment
+    - Deployment
-C. Problem definition and communication with stakeholders
+3. Problem definition and communication with stakeholders
-    1. Problem definition
+    - Problem definition
-    2. Relationship management
+    - Relationship management
-D. Problem solving, analysis, statistical modelling, visualisation
+4. Problem solving, analysis, statistical modelling, visualisation
-    1. Identifying and applying technical solutions and project management approaches
+    - Identifying and applying technical solutions and project management approaches
-    2. Data preparation and feature modelling
+    - Data preparation and feature modelling
-    3. Data Analysis and model building
+    - Data Analysis and model building
-E. Evaluation and Reflection (cross-cutting consideration to be evidenced throughout)
+5. Evaluation and Reflection (cross-cutting consideration to be evidenced throughout)
-    1. Project evaluation
+    - Project evaluation
-    2. Ethical behaviour
+    - Ethical behaviour
-    3. Sustainability and best practices
+    - Sustainability and best practices
-    4. Reflective practice and ongoing development
+    - Reflective practice and ongoing development

 In addition, you need to discuss ethics and efficacy throughout the application and as an ADSP you need to demonstrate the following level of responsibility: